awsdocs/aws-sam-developer-guide/doc_source/sam-specification-resource-attributes.md

   + `AWS::CodeDeploy::Application`
   + `AWS::CodeDeploy::DeploymentGroup`
   + The `AWS::IAM::Role` named `CodeDeployServiceRole` that is created for this scenario
-+ If your AWS SAM teplate contains multiple functions with API event sources that are implicitly created, then the functions will share the generated `AWS::ApiGateway::RestApi` resource\.
++ If your AWS SAM template contains multiple functions with API event sources that are implicitly created, then the functions will share the generated `AWS::ApiGateway::RestApi` resource\.
 In this scenario, if the functions have different resource attributes, then for the generated `AWS::ApiGateway::RestApi` resource, AWS SAM copies the resource attributes according to the following prioritized lists:
   + `UpdateReplacePolicy`:

     1. `Retain`